StefanoAnzolut/business-guide/source/quickstart/onboard.rst

 - **Having team members’ identities verified**

-To sign documents electronically, employees in your company will need to have their identities verified.
-Skribble offers various identification options depending on your individual use case and the e-signature standard (or legal weight) required.
+To sign documents electronically, employees in your company will need to verify their identities.
+Skribble offers various identification options depending on your individual use case and the e-signature standard required.

 ..
 NOTE::
    You might find it helpful to consult our `e-signature standards page`_ for more information.